gleannyc/documentation/docs/docs/project-management/datetime-settings.md

 There is also a column-level setting for datetime Attributes that are timezone-naive.

-When a column is timezone-naive, Glean doesn't klnow which timezone to use to interpret its values.
+When a column is timezone-naive, Glean doesn't know which timezone to use to interpret its values.
 So, for these columns, there's a "Timezone" setting in the attribute settings:

 ![attribute timezone setting](../../assets/attribute-timezone-setting.png){: style="max-width:80%"}